-However, Aena considers that the exceptional circumstances mentioned in and the economic rebalancing provided for in Article 27 are enforceable.
-Therefore, it has initiated a process before the corresponding judicial bodies.
+However, Aena considers that the exceptional circumstances provided for in the aforementioned Article 27 for the modification of the DORA and the concession of the economic rebalancing provided for in said regulation coincide.
+Therefore, it has initiated a process that is still active in the corresponding judicial bodies.

-This amendment request is also in line with the measures adopted by the regulators of some European countries in which the economic imbalance suffered by airports in connection with the health crisis has been recognised.
+This amendment request is also in line with the measures adopted by the regulators of various European countries in which the economic imbalance suffered by airport managers in connection with this health crisis has been recognised.